piyush960/ContactApp/README.md

    - Go to [http://localhost:5173/](http://localhost:5173/) to see the app.

 ### Challenges Faced

-1. Integrating Material-UI Components <br/>
+1. **Integrating Material-UI Components**
-Challenge: Using Material-UI (MUI) components for forms and tables initially felt overwhelming due to unfamiliarity with their props and styling methods. <br/>
+   Challenge: Using Material-UI (MUI) components for forms and tables initially felt overwhelming due to unfamiliarity with their props and styling methods.
    Solution: Referred to MUI documentation and examples to understand the API and applied consistent theming for a polished look.

-2. There was a slight learning curve for MUI's Table component.
+2. **There was a slight learning curve for MUI's Table component.**

-3. API Error Handling and Form Validation <br/>
+3. **API Error Handling and Form Validation**
    Challenge: Ensuring the form captures all required fields with proper validation (e.g., email format, phone number length).
-Properly validating inputs to prevent invalid data (e.g., duplicate email entries or missing fields). <br/>
+Properly validating inputs to prevent invalid data (e.g., duplicate email entries or missing fields).
    Solution: Used MUI's validation attributes and custom validators to ensure proper input formats.
-Added middleware in Express to validate request bodies and return descriptive error messages.  <br/>
+Added middleware in Express to validate request bodies and return descriptive error messages.

 ### Why MySQL ?